-Members should not behave in a manner that dishonors or misrepresents our club.
+Members should not behave in a manner that dishonors or misrepresents our club, both online and in real life.
 Don’t speak on behalf of (or misrepresent) more than your authority.
 Don’t commit crimes while in uniform.
 (Hey!
 Just don’t commit crimes, period.)
-Violating the law in the name of, or under color of, KAG is an embarrassment to KAG and can result in your membership being terminated.
+Violating the law in the name of, or under color of, KAG is an embarrassment to KAG and will result in your membership being terminated.

-Perhaps the most important aspect of the KAG rule, “Do not Embarass KAG” is how you deal with other people.
+Perhaps the most important aspect of the KAG rule, “Do not Embarrass KAG” is how we interact with other people.
 Either individually or as a group, either in KAG or out, bigotry is unacceptable.
-We are of course fallible and capable of mistakes of judgment.
-But a unapologetic pattern of Racism, Sexism, or Bigotry of any kind, either online or in real life is Embarrassing to KAG, at the least, and may be grounds for expulsion.
-While people are free to believe what they wish, members need to always remember that they should always treat other members as equals and should not allow personal prejudices to influence their attitudes towards others (in the club or non-members).
+We are, of course, fallible and capable of mistakes of judgment.
+But a unapologetic pattern of Racism, Sexism, or Bigotry of any kind by a member, either online or in real life, is Embarrassing to KAG, at the least, and may be grounds for expulsion.
+While people are free to believe what they wish, members should always treat other members as equals and should not allow personal prejudices to influence their attitudes towards others (in the club or non-members).
 KAG’s Code of Conduct has more details on expected conduct within the club.

 Make no Treaties or Alliances

 No member of KAG is empowered to sign or verbally commit to any treaty, alliance, or contract that could be taken as binding, legal or otherwise, on the whole club.
 Signing one’s ship up to participate or assist at an event, for example, is not prohibited by this rule.